farishaddad/Knowledge-Mining-using-Cognitive-Search/01-README.md

 # Azure Search Workshop - Building an Enterprise Cognitive Search Solution

 ## Welcome
 Cognitive Search (preview) adds data extraction, natural language processing (NLP), and image processing skills to an Azure Search indexing pipeline, making previously unsearchable or unstructured content more searchable.
-Information created by a skill, such as entity recognition or image analysis, gets added to an index in Azure Search.
+Information created by a Cognitive Search Skills, such as entity recognition or image analysis, gets added to an index in Azure Search.

 This one day training will focus on hands-on activities that develop proficiency with Cognitive Search, an Azure Search AI-oriented capability announced at [Microsoft Build 2018](https://www.microsoft.com/en-us/build).
 These labs assume an introductory to intermediate knowledge of [Visual Studio](https://www.visualstudio.com/vs/community/), the [Azure Portal](https://portal.azure.com), [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) and [Azure Search](https://azure.microsoft.com/en-us/services/search/).
 If you are not at that skill level, we have prerequisite materials below that you **need** to complete prior to beginning this training.